Suggestibility: use in psychology and hypnosis [Definition]

 Suggestibility and mass psychology

-Suggestions can be broadly classified into two types: direct and indirect:
+Suggestions can be classified into two broad types:

-Within these two types, we can distinguish three primary areas of suggestibility:
+Within these categories, we can identify three main areas of suggestibility:

 Brainwaves and suggestibility